Sport in South Africa: Cricket

 Cricket is one of the most popular team sports in South Africa.
 The national team is known as the Proteas.

 South Africa is one of the leading cricket-playing nations in the world and one of the twelve countries sanctioned to play test cricket, and won the 2023–2025 World Test Championship.

-During apartheid, cricket was popular among English-speaking whites and the Asian (subcontinent) community, though the latter were not able to compete in top-level South African cricket in the apartheid era.
+During apartheid, cricket was popular among English-speaking whites and the Asian (subcontinent) community.
+However, the latter were unable to compete at the highest level in South African cricket during the apartheid era.
 Since the end of the apartheid era, a higher proportion of white players have come from Afrikaans-speaking backgrounds, and attempts have been made to increase the number of non-white players, in part through a quota system.

-The team has had success with batsmen like Herschelle Gibbs, who was one of the sport's most dominating batsmen, all-rounders like Jacques Kallis and Shaun Pollock, the former being one of the greatest all rounders of the game, and bowlers such as Makhaya Ntini, who reached number two in the ICC Player Rankings in 2006.
+The team has had success with batters like Herschelle Gibbs, who was one of the sport's most dominating batsmen, all-rounders like Jacques Kallis and Shaun Pollock, the former being one of the greatest all rounders of the game, and bowlers such as Makhaya Ntini, who reached number two in the ICC Player Rankings in 2006.
 Dale Steyn was ranked as one of the best test bowlers, and former captain Graeme Smith was one of the most dominant left-handed batsmen in recent world cricket history.
 Wicketkeeper Mark Boucher has the world record for the most dismissals for a wicketkeeper in Tests.
 In 2006 in Johannesburg, in what was the highest scoring 50 over ODI ever, South Africa led by Gibbs' 175 chased down Australia's mammoth and then world record score of 434–4.
-South Africa hosted the 2003 Cricket World Cup an event that was disappointing to them as they tied against Sri Lanka in what happened to be in a farcical situation and were eliminated on home soil.
-In the 2007 Cricket World Cup, South Africa reached the semi-finals of the event but lost to Australia.
-They were sent home by New Zealand in the 2011 Cricket World Cup and the same team also defeated them in the 2015 Cricket World Cup in a thrilling semi-final.
+South Africa hosted the 2003 Cricket World Cup, an event that was disappointing for them, as they tied against Sri Lanka in what proved to be a farcical situation and were eliminated on home soil.
+In the 2007 Cricket World Cup, South Africa reached the semi-finals but lost to Australia.
+New Zealand eliminated them in the 2011 Cricket World Cup, and the same team also defeated them in the 2015 Cricket World Cup in a thrilling semi-final.